simaosanguinho/SIRS-Project/Report.md

 - We assume that the car key corresponds to the key of the car owner.
 - We assume that the car battery always starts at 100%, and the battery level is reduced by 5% for each 10 configurations sent to the car.
+- We assume that the car has a default configuration that is set when the maintenance mode is activated.

 ### 2.2.
 Secure Documents Library